Equatorial Guinea Travel Information

 Both the people and the customs of Equatorial Guinea are friendly and welcoming.
 Greetings are important, and may last longer than foreign visitors are accustomed to.
 People tend to stand close together when conversing.
 Always ask permission before photographing someone; photographing military personnel or buildings is prohibited.
 Various things may make officials suspicious in Equatorial Guinea, including camouflage gear, weapons, binoculars and radios, and these things may be confiscated or lead to questioning.

-Landline telephone penetration is low in Equatorial Guinea and there is only one GSM mobile telephone operator - Orange - which has coverage in Malabo, Bata, and several other mainland cities.
-Internet is available in the major cities and some internet cafes do operate but internet usage is not yet widespread among the local population.
+Landline telephone penetration is low in Equatorial Guinea and there is only one GSM mobile telephone operator which has coverage in Malabo, Bata, and several other mainland cities.
+Internet is available in the major cities and some internet cafés do operate but internet usage is not yet widespread among the local population.
 The international access code for Equatorial Guinea is +240.

-Visitors to Equatorial Guinea may import the following goods: 200 cigarettes/50 cigars/250g of tobacco, one litre of wine and one litre of spirits, an amount of perfume reasonable for personal use.
-Currency in excess of XAF50,000 must be declared on arrival.
+Visitors to Equatorial Guinea may import the following goods into the country: 200 cigarettes; 50 cigars or 250g of tobacco, one litre of wine and one litre of spirits, and an amount of perfume reasonable for personal use.

 Become our Equatorial Guinea Travel Expert